UNDERGRADUATE COURSE RETAKE INFORMATION - Fall 2014 - updated 4/4/14

 The information below is also available as a .pdf download, here.

-- Beginning fall 2013, academic advisor approval is required for a second attempt of courses in all semesters (winter, spring, summer, and fall).
+- Academic advisor approval is required for a second attempt of courses in fall and spring.
 If you wish to retake a course that is not designated as repeatable, you must meet with your academic advisor to discuss how repeating a particular course fits into a realistic academic plan that ensures your timely progress toward graduation.

 - If you are approved to retake a class, you are NOT permitted to select the grade/pass/no credit (G/P/NC) option for that course, unless the retake is of a previously taken transfer course.